 The difference between the visuals we’re seeing and the technology going on under the hood is really drastic.
 It feels like someone bought a $100,000 film studio camera and used it to record a school play.

 A Good Idea For a Movie

 For years his cousin Roman has been sending him letters, telling him about his wild life in America.
-He tells Nico about his mansion, the sportscars he owns, and all of the hot models he’s banging.
-Nico makes his way to Liberty City to join Roman and look for the traitor.
+He tells Niko about his mansion, the sportscars he owns, and all of the hot models he’s banging.
+Niko makes his way to Liberty City to join Roman and look for the traitor.

-When he arrives, Nico discovers that Roman’s stories were all bullshit.
+When he arrives, Niko discovers that Roman’s stories were all bullshit.
 Roman lives in a cockroach-infested one-room apartment.
 The only thing Roman has are gambling debts.

-From here, Nico begins working for the local crime bosses, hoping to make a living and find the man who betrayed his unit.
+From here, Niko begins working for the local crime bosses, hoping to make a living and find the man who betrayed his unit.

 That’s a great outline for a story.
 We’ve got a solid protagonist, a great mystery to hook the audience, a lurid world of crime and violence to keep it exciting, and an annoying but lovable supporting character to give it a little heart.
 If this was a movie by Martin Scorsese or Michael Mann, I’d be thrilled to watch it.